jamesshore/livestream/README.md

 Running the Code
 ----------------

 To run the code in this repository, install [Node.js](http://nodejs.org).
+Make sure you have version 14 or higher.
 Then:

 * Run `./serve.sh` to run the ROT-13 service, then `./run.sh` to run the command-line application.